 Hiking to the Inca Bridge takes about 40 minutes from the entrance of Machu Picchu and whilst it is a relatively easy walk it is not for the faint of heart as at points the trail can be narrow and has a sheer drop off of several hundreds of meters.
 The walk itself is incredibly scenic and when you get to the end you will be able to observe an original Inca draw bridge that was used to protect the Western entrance to Machu Picchu.

 The beautiful city of Cusco is a great way to explore by foot or local taxi (4 to 6 soles per trip within the general city area).
-Take a walk up to one of the tallest points in the city and have a local cocktail while taking in the red-tiled rooftops of Cusco city.
+Take a walk up to one of the tallest points in the city and have a local cocktail while taking in the red-tiled rooftops of Cusco City.
 Have the friendly staff introduce and share some interesting stories behind the cocktails while you are at it.

 If you love a good stir fry, you have to try this delicious fusion dish that mixes the Chinese stir-fry with classic Peruvian ingredients.
 Tuck into marinated strips of sirloin tossed with fried potatoes, yellow chilli pepper, onions, tomatoes, cilantro and soy sauce, served with fluffy steamed rice.